Question: What is CSWE Candidacy status, and how is it relevant to current and prospective students of Master in Social Work (MSW) programs?

 • Competency 9: Evaluate Practice with Individuals, Families, Groups, Organizations, and Communities—The MSW program must teach students to take an analytical approach in evaluating their ongoing practice and its outcomes.
 It must also teach students how to evaluate the processes and outcomes of advanced individual practice, policy advocacy, and social service delivery on a broader scale.
 Students should be able take insights regarding their engagement with, assessments of, and interventions for clients and to use them to improve their practice, while also considering ways to advance the social work discipline at the micro, mezzo, and macro levels.

-Note: The above Core Competencies and their descriptions have been summarized from the CSWE’s 2015 Educational Policy and Accreditation Standards (EPAS).
-For the exact language of the Core Competencies, please refer to the 2015 EPAS here.
+Note: The above Core Competencies and their descriptions have been summarized from the CSWE’s 2022 Educational Policy and Accreditation Standards (EPAS).
+For the exact language of the Core Competencies, please refer to the 2022 EPAS here.

 What Candidacy Means for Prospective MSW Students

 Prospective students who are applying to MSW programs should always check with their programs of interest to confirm that they are CSWE-accredited or are in the Candidacy phase of Accreditation.
 This is particularly important for students who might want to seek licensure and become LCSWs.
-However, even for students who may not wish to seek licensure after graduating (for example, students who wish to engage in social work research and/or program development for social change), the CSWE’s 2015 Educational Policy and Accreditation Standards are a useful way to determine whether a program has formally committed to providing students with benchmark learning outcomes, regardless of whether they specialize in micro, mezzo, or macro social work.
+However, even for students who may not wish to seek licensure after graduating (for example, students who wish to engage in social work research and/or program development for social change), the CSWE’s 2022 Educational Policy and Accreditation Standards are a useful way to determine whether a program has formally committed to providing students with benchmark learning outcomes, regardless of whether they specialize in micro, mezzo, or macro social work.

 Note: While accreditation of a graduate social work program is not guaranteed, schools are often granted ample time to align their curricula and learning outcomes to the CSWE’s standards.
 Therefore, it is not very common for a program not to achieve accreditation.
-Students who are concerned about their prospective or current master’s program’s candidacy should reach out to the CSWE’s Department of Social Work Accreditation (whose contact information is available here) with any additional questions.
+Students who are concerned about their prospective or current master’s program’s Candidacy should reach out to the CSWE’s Department of Social Work Accreditation (whose contact information is available here) with any additional questions.
 In the event that a program does not achieve accreditation, students may still be able to transfer some of the credits they have earned in their master’s program to a CSWE-accredited MSW program to finish their degree.

 Sources: